jeraman/insertions/IGK-research/sundtek/playing-on-computer.md

 HD Antenna >  Sundtek ATSC >  Computer USB.
 ```

-If the drivers are properly installed (ie. watch [this video](https://www.youtube.com/watch?v=o7K6hIPoaSc) or seek help on Sundtek support forum), you can check if the computer can see your hardware.
+If the drivers are properly installed (for this, watch [this video](https://www.youtube.com/watch?v=o7K6hIPoaSc) or seek help on Sundtek support forum), you can check if the computer can see your hardware.
 First login as root.
 Then:

 ```bash
 cd /opt/bin